samarthlamba/DukeHackathon2020/README.md

 ## Challenges we ran into

 The main challenges we ran into had to do with integrating the back end in Python to a front-end developed in Flutter for easy launch of a mobile app.
+In addition, improving the performane of the application for mobile devices was difficult as the algorithm was not designed for low-power edge mobile devices.

 ## Accomplishments that we're proud of

-The main accomplishment we are proud of is the accuracy with which our feature could predict objects and also being able to build a whole product centered on social good was very rewarding for us
+The main accomplishment we are proud of is the accuracy with which our feature could predict objects and also being able to build a whole product centered on social good was very rewarding for us.

 ## What we learned